 We encourage our English as a Second Language (ESOL) learners to discuss, share and celebrate their cultural differences with others within the school environment.
 We do this by providing a number of opportunities throughout the school year such as, cultural days, shared lunches, class presentations, school visits and talent events.

-The ESOL programme is led by Deputy Principal, Mrs Pam Stretch, who sets high quality programmes that are facilitated by very experienced tutor, Miriam McCreanor.
+The ESOL programme is led by Deputy Principal, Mrs Pam Stretch, who sets high quality programmes that are facilitated by Mrs Lois Hughey ESOL Registered Teacher and Miriam McCreanor experienced tutor, .
 The students who are supported in the ESOL programme come from a number of countries and cultures.
 Not all ESOL students are born overseas.
 Some are New Zealand born but their home language may not be English.

 Research indicates that the most effective type of learning support to enhance student achievement is provided when students remain in their own classroom (Quality Teaching for Diverse Students in Schooling: Best Evidence Synthesis, Adrienne Alton Lee, 2003).